vamsi1609/Excercise-Hands-On-Machine-Learning-with-Scikit-Learn-and-TensorFlow/README.md

 Scikit-Learn and TensorFlow"

 ## Chapter-1 Excercise solutions

-Q1 How would you define Machine Learning?
+---

-Sol-
+Q1 How would you define Machine Learning?(space, space) Sol-
 Machine learning is all about making a machine learn better from the data rather than expliciting giving instruction or code rules.